August 24, 2021 / 60 min read

 Conical tolerance zone around the z-axis.

-This would mean that the zz-axis of the robot's end effector would be allowed to in any position within the cone.
-We approximate this shape by using two tolerances on the xx and yy euler angles.
+This would mean that the -axis of the robot's end effector would be allowed to in any position within the cone.
+We approximate this shape by using two tolerances on the and euler angles.

 Construction of a pyramid shaped tolerance zone around the z-axis.